Counterfactual Samples Synthesizing and Training for Robust Visual Question Answering: Approach

 where $m$ is the answer index of ground-truth answer with the highest target score, and $\tilde{P}_*(\cdot)$ is the answer probabilities after sigmoid activation function (\ie, $\tilde{P}_*(\cdot) = \sigma(P_*(\cdot))$).
 In addition, we add $\tilde{P}_n^i(m)$ as weights which helps models to focus more on hard negative samples with larger $\tilde{P}_n^i(m)$.

-\emph{Differences between CR-G and CR-L.} Since CR-L only optimize models along a single ground-truth answer direction, it can directly suppress models output over-high scores for negative samples on original ground-truth answers, which is important for vanilla VQA models (\eg. UpDn).
-But for ensemble-based VQA models (\eg, LMH), since we overlook the accuracy of fused answer distributions (cf. $\hat{P}_{vqa}(\bm{a}$) in Eq.~\eqref{eq:eq3}), it would be better to use CR-G, which calculates the sample similarity over the global answer distributions.
+\emph{Differences between CR-G and CR-L.} For CR-L, since it only optimizes the VQA models along the single ground-truth answer direction (\ie, the $m$ answer index in Eq.~\eqref{eq:9}, it only suppresses the predicted scores of negative samples on these original ground-truth answers.
+However, for vanilla VQA models without any debiasing techniques (\eg, UpDn), their predicted scores of these negative samples (biased samples) on the original ground-truth answers are over-high.
+Thus, the CR-L training objectives can significantly improve the performance of these vanilla VQA models.
+In contrast, for debiasing VQA models (\eg, ensemble-based model LMH), they always have somewhat debiasing ability, and their predicted scores for these original ground-truth answers are not so high.
+Thus, for these debiasing models, it would be better to use CR-G, which directly calculates the sample similarity based on the global answer distributions.